What is Shadow Inventory?

 - Shadow inventory is the store of homes that are generally owned by banks and being stockpiled in order to keep housing prices at optimal levels.

-- Sometimes, clearing out shadow inventory can become a burden for banks, particularly with properties that aren’t as valuable as the others.
+- Sometimes, clearing out shadow inventory can become a burden for banks, particularly with properties that aren’t as valuable as some others.

 Handling the Shadow Inventory Issue

 Banks often hope to sell off shadow inventory homes for a profit later on.
 However, they tend to hold onto the homes not simply for that purpose.
 In many cases, there are simply too many homes stockpiled to release.
-Putting them all on the market at once can ultimately tank the market and steer home prices down, which is great for buyers but not for the banks.
+Putting them all on the market at once could ultimately tank the market, which is great for buyers but not for banks or other home sellers.

 The Attraction for Investors

-The best way for an investor to tackle the shadow inventory is to start working directly with a real estate agent who will almost always know of at least a few properties that will be available in the near future.
+The best way for an investor to tackle investing in shadow inventory is to start working directly with a real estate agent, who will almost always know of at least a few properties that will be available in the near future.